Wireless Deployment and Troubleshooting Lab

 Design itemGood answerRisky answer

-PowerEnough to cover cells without excessive overlapMaximum power on every AP
+PowerEnough to cover the cell without floodingMaximum power on every AP

-WarehouseDirectional or planned APs where shelving blocks signalOne office AP expected to cover all aisles
+WarehouseDirectional/planned APs where shelving blocks signalOne office AP for all aisles

-ManagementAP management on management VLANAP management exposed to guest clients
+ManagementAP management on the management VLANAP management exposed to guests

-Maximum transmit power is not always best.
-If APs are too loud, clients may stay associated to a distant AP instead of roaming to a closer one.
-If AP power is too low, coverage gaps and retries increase.
+Maximum transmit power is rarely best.
+Too loud, and clients cling to a distant AP instead of roaming closer (sticky clients).
+Too low, and coverage gaps raise retries and lower throughput.

 Troubleshooting Matrix